perevalovds/ofxWord2Vec/base_code/README.md

-Here is code from https://github.com/perevalovds/word2vec-win32 forked from zhangyafeikimi/word2vec-win32 which is based on https://code.google.com/p/word2vec/.

 # Tools for computing distributed representtion of words

 We provide an implementation of the Continuous Bag-of-Words (CBOW) and the Skip-gram model (SG),